Skip to Content

 • Place the flour, sugar, salt and margarine in a large mixing bowl and rub together with your fingers until you have the consistency of breadcrumbs.

 • Measure out the milk and add the egg, beat together to combine well.
 Add to the breadcrumb mixture and beat with a wooden spoon, the mixture should be of a thick consistency and can look a bit lumpy, this is normal.
-Spread the mixture over the top of the apples, ensuring the dish is completely covered.

-• Place in a pre-heated oven at 170CFan for 50-60 minutes, check the mixture is cooked through by inserting a skewer into the sponge, if it comes out clean the cake is cooked.
-Remove from the oven and serve.
+• Place in the preheated oven for 50-60 minutes, check the mixture is cooked through by inserting a skewer into the sponge, if it comes out clean the cake is cooked.

 Notes